ossmos/analyzer4d.nvim/README.md

     -- clear the buffer containing the Analyzer4D logs on exection of analyzer4d.reload_qml() clear_log_on_qml_reload = false

-    -- Automatically set the position of the cursor to the bottom of the log buffer when new entries come in auto_scroll_log = true
+    -- Automatically set the position of the cursor to the bottom of the log buffer when new entries come in if the cursor is not in the log window auto_scroll_log = true
 })
 ```